openziti/ziti/doc/posts/zitification/ssh/zitifying-ssh.md

 ## Zssh Flags

-We know that `zssh` requires access to a [Ziti Network](https://openziti.github.io/ziti/overview.html#overview-of-a-ziti-network) but it is not clear from the example above is where `zzsh` found the credentials required to access that network. `zssh` supports three basic
+We know that `zssh` requires access to a [Ziti Network](https://openziti.github.io/ziti/overview.html#overview-of-a-ziti-network) but it is not clear from the example above is where `zzsh` found the credentials required to access that network. `zssh` supports three basic flags:
-flags:

     -i, --SshKeyPath string   Path to ssh key. default: $HOME/.ssh/id_rsa -c, --ZConfig string      Path to ziti config file. default: $HOME/.ziti/zssh.json -d, --debug               pass to enable additional debug information

 What you see above is exactly the output `zssh` provides should you pass the `-h/--help` flag or execute `zssh` without any parameters.
 The `-i/--SshKeyPath` flag is congruent to the `-i` flag for `ssh`.
 You would use it to supply your key to the `ssh` client.
 Under the hood of `zssh` is a full-fledged `ssh` client which works just like `ssh` does.
 If your `~/.ssh/id_rsa` file is in the `authorized_keys` of the remote machine - then you won't need to specify the `-i/` flag (as I didn't in my example).
 It is required to use a key when using `zssh`.

 The `-c/--ZConfig` flag controls access to the network.
 It is also required when using `zssh`.
-By default `zssh` will look at your home directory in a folder named `.ziti`.
+By default `zssh` will look at your home directory in a folder named `.ziti` for a file named `zssh.json`.
 In bash this is would be the equivalent of `$HOME`.
 In powershell this is the equivalent the environment variable named `USERPROFILE`.
+If that file exists you will not need to supply this flag.
+If you need to `zssh` across various networks you can always simply specify the flag to change which network you are using.

 The `-d/--debug` flag is simply used to output additional information to assist you with debugging.
 An example is shown: